List of Doom ports: Other ports

 These Doom source ports have the characteristic of running on virtual machines such as the Java Virtual Machine or Adobe Flash while still being based on the Doom engine's source code.
 Due to the nature of the latter, some of these ports have opted for using automatic parsing of C code (such as Adobe Alchemy), while others have adopted a major rewrite.

 HTML5

 Freedoom has been ported to the World Wide Web via Emscripten and asm.js under the name "boon".

 WebAssembly

 The original Doom sources have been ported to WebAssembly.

 Java

 In the past, there have been several unsuccessful attempts to produce a Doom source port in Java such as DoomCott or the Stark Engine, which were either abandoned or never gained enough functionality to be properly called source ports.
 The only active Java Doom project as of 2010 is Mocha Doom, a pure Java implementation of Doom with features similar to modern Doom source ports and direct compatibility with the original game data.

+C#

+Doom has been re-implemented in C# by both the Managed Doom project and Helion.